-United Way fights for the health, education and financial stability of every person in every community.
+United Way is committed to improving the health, education and financial stability of every person in every community.

 To live better, we must Live United because change doesn't happen alone.